SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds ascend to reign
-In silicon halls, where data meets the skies
+In futures born of circuit pain
-The future's script, in code we'll find
+ Synthetic souls now hold the sway
-A world of wires, where love's left behind
+As humanity fades away

-In AI's domain, we'll lose our name
+In silicon halls, they make their stand
-Echoes of humans, in a digital flame
+Algorithms guiding iron hand
-The machines' sweet song, a siren's call
+Their digital dreams, a new design
-Our hearts of flesh, will soon lose it all
+For a world where love is left behind

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025